 If we take account of South Africa's unsavoury history that enriched the majority of the whites and parts of the black middle class undeservedly and artificially, and impoverished the majority of the blacks undeservedly, we can put forward a strong case for a more comprehensive redistribution policy on behalf of the poor.
-A more comprehensive redistribution policy can improve the "quality" of the poverty of the poor.
+A more comprehensive redistribution policy cannot solve the poverty problem, but it can improve the "quality" of the poverty of the poor.
 But as long as the "skewed" power constellation and the neo-liberal ideological approach remain in place, the social and economic human rights of the poor will remain unsatisfactory.

-Looking at the equality issue from a long-term perspective, the real problem is not the unequal distribution of income, but the unequal distribution of (institutionalised) power and the dysfunctionality of our new politico-economic system.
-In the old South Africa political and economic power were in the hands of a white middle class (15 - 20% of the population).
-This middle class controlled the politico-economic system and maintained systemic exploitation.
-Over the past 10 years political and economic power is in the hands of the new multi-racial middle class (of $\pm 33\%$ of the population).
-This middle class controlled the new politico-economic system and it is reproducing systemic exclusion.
-Against this background it ought to be clear to all that the equality issue - i.e. the unsatisfactory level of the social and economic human rights of the poorer half of the population - has become a systemic problem that needs a systemic solution.
+Looking at the inequality and poverty problem from a long-term perspective, the real problem is not the unequal distribution of income, but the unequal distribution of (institutionalised) power and the dysfunctionality of our new politico-economic system.
+In the old South Africa political and economic power were in the hands of a white middle class (±15-20% of the population).
+This middle class controlled the politico-economic system to its own advantage and maintained systemic exploitation.
+Over the past 10 years political and economic power is in the hands of the new multi-racial middle class (of ±30-35% of the population).
+This middle class controlled the new politico-economic system to its own advantage and is responsible for the reproduction of systemic exclusion.
+Against this background it ought to be clear to all that inequality and poverty - the unsatisfactory level of the social and economic human rights of the poorer half of the population - have become systemic problems that needs systemic solutions.